alexpichel/okb-gatsby/content/posts/2015-12-02--police-use-of-force/index.md

 agencyid: "psu"
 agency: "Portland State University - 2013"
 category: "Research"
-tags:
-  - "Oregon Research"
-  - "Policy"
-  - "Use of Force"
+tags: [Oregon Research, Policy, Use of Force]
 subTitle: "A reliable, valid metric to assess use of force incidents both within and between agencies is needed to be consistent with evidence-based policing approaches."
 ---